arvind4uall/BasicOfSpringRESTful/README.md

 ```

-- Collections.emptyList() is used to create empty list.
+- Collections.emptyList() is use to create empty list.
 - The ResponseEntity.noContent().build() method in Java is used to create a ResponseEntity with an HTTP status of 204 (No Content) and no body

 9. Handle an Exception & Create Custom Error message object.
 For doing so we will create a separate class.
+In case of any error in our application our application will come inside this class and It will look for respective error method.

 ```agsl
 @ControllerAdvice